Reading Time: 9 minutes

 Find Partial Hospitalization Near Me

-When surveyed one month after completing partial hospitalization for substance misuse, participants reported improvements in emotional and physical health, as well as community and lifestyle factors.
-Many of these factors are associated with maintaining abstinence.15
+When surveyed one month after completing partial hospitalization for substance abuse, participants reported improvements in emotional and physical health, as well as community and lifestyle factors.
+Many of these factors are associated with maintaining abstinence.14

 - Center for Substance Abuse Treatment.
 (2014).
 What Is Substance Abuse Treatment?
 A Booklet for Families.
 HHS Publication No. (SMA) 14-4126.
 Rockville, MD: Substance Abuse and Mental Health Services Administration.